The Judicial Resilience Project

 On Verfassungsblog, we have long been analysing the strategies of authoritarian-populist forces.
 Their goal is to undermine democratic institutions in order to seize power — gradually, from within, often without openly breaking the law.
 Once in power, they do everything they can to hold onto it.

-Following the conclusion of our Thuringia Project, we now want to broaden our perspective to the Federal Republic as a whole.
-Based on our findings from the Thuringia Project, we have decided to investigate a particularly urgent issue: the vulnerability of an independent and impartial judiciary at both the federal and state level.
+Following the conclusion of our Thuringia Project, we broadened our perspective to the Federal Republic as a whole.
+Based on our findings from the Thuringia Project, we are investigating a particularly urgent issue: the vulnerability of an independent and impartial judiciary at both the federal and state level.

 Many international examples show that courts can be both an obstacle and a tool for authoritarian populists in pursuing their strategy.
 How can they disrupt the judicial system?
 Where are the weaknesses in court organization and judicial appointments?
 And how resilient are constitutional courts?